 Lahore: The Essential Cultural Entry Point

 Lahore is among South Asia's most underrated cities and deserves more time than many first-timers allocate.
 Three to four full days is appropriate for a meaningful first visit.
 The Walled City — one of the most intact historic urban cores in the region — demands multiple days of walking.
 The Lahore Fort and the Badshahi Mosque represent Mughal architecture at its most magnificent.
-The Food Street in the Gawalmandi area is a genuine institution, not a tourist construct.
-Evenings on the Mall Road area give a sense of Lahore's cosmopolitan educated class in a way that pure heritage tourism misses.
+The in the Gawalmandi area is a genuine institution, not a tourist construct.
+Evenings on the area give a sense of Lahore's cosmopolitan educated class in a way that pure heritage tourism misses.